 How to Play War

 Game nights don’t have to involve hours of setup or complex strategies.
 Sometimes, a simple, fast-paced card game can bring just as much excitement.
-War is one such classic game that’s perfect for adults juggling busy schedules, tight budgets, or those looking for lighthearted entertainment.
-This guide will walk you through how to play War, ensuring you’ll feel confident and ready to dive into the fun in no time.
+War is one such classic that’s perfect for adults juggling busy schedules, tight budgets, or anyone looking for lighthearted entertainment.
+This guide will walk you through how to play, from materials to troubleshooting common hiccups.
+By the end, you’ll feel confident and ready to dive into this quick, fun game whenever the mood strikes.

 Getting Started – What You’ll Need